Chainlit/chainlit/backend/README.md

 **Build production-ready Conversational AI applications in minutes, not weeks ⚡️**

-Chainlit is an open-source async Python framework which allows developers to build scalable Conversational AI or agentic applications.
+Chainlit is an open-source async Python framework which allows developers to build scalable Conversational AI or agent-driven applications.

 - ✅ ChatGPT-like application
 - ✅ Embedded Chatbot & Software Copilot
 - ✅ Slack & Discord
-- ✅ Custom frontend (build your own agentic experience)
+- ✅ Custom frontend (build your own agent-driven experience)
 - ✅ API Endpoint

 Full documentation is available [here](https://docs.chainlit.io).
 You can ask Chainlit related questions to [Chainlit Help](https://help.chainlit.io/), an app built using Chainlit!

 > [!NOTE]
-> Check out [Literal AI](https://literalai.com), our product to monitor and evaluate LLM applications!
+> Check out [Literal AI](https://literalai.com), our product for monitoring and evaluating LLM applications!
 It works with any Python or TypeScript applications and [seamlessly](https://docs.chainlit.io/data-persistence/overview) with Chainlit by adding a `LITERAL_API_KEY` in your project.
 >
 > Chainlit is developed and maintained by the Literal AI team, which is currently focused on expanding the capabilities of Literal AI.
 While we continue to support and maintain Chainlit, we are also committed to enabling the community to contribute, particularly in areas like integrations and data layers.